Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-cluster-management/01-create-cluster.md

 #### Single Pioreactor

-The simplest topology is when you have a single Pioreactor, and so by default the Pioreactor is both the leader and the only worker.
+The simplest topology is when you have a single Pioreactor, and by default it is both the leader and the only worker.

 <img src="/img/user-guide/single_pioreactor_cluster.png" width="335" style={{margin: "auto", display:"block"}}/>